elementary/iconbrowser/README.md

     cd build
     ninja

-To install, use `ninja install`, then execute with `com.github.danrabbit.lookbook`
+To install, use `ninja install`, then execute with `io.elementary.iconbrowser`

-    sudo ninja install
+    ninja install
-    com.github.danrabbit.lookbook
+    io.elementary.iconbrowser